US: Chapter 11

 This is an Insight article, written by a selected partner as part of GRR's co-published content.
 Read more on Insight

 Title 11 of the United States Code (the Bankruptcy Code) governs bankruptcy and insolvency cases in the United States.
-Chapter 11 of the Bankruptcy Code provides the platform for companies to reorganise and restructure their business operations and debt, while simultaneously continuing to operate in the ordinary course, usually with existing management in place, and thus, to maximise value for all economic stakeholders.
-Chapter 11 can also be used for a business seeking a controlled and orderly liquidation of its assets, as opposed to a Chapter 7 liquidation where a trustee is appointed to direct and administer the liquidation.
-Except in cases of fraud, dishonesty, incompetence or gross mismanagement, the existing management and the board of directors continue to control the business and property, known as the 'debtor in possession'.
+Chapter 11 of the Bankruptcy Code provides the framework for companies to reorganise and restructure their business operations and debt, while simultaneously continuing to operate in the ordinary course, usually with existing management in place, and thus to maximise value for all economic stakeholders.
+Chapter 11 can also be used by a business seeking a controlled and orderly liquidation of its assets, as opposed to a Chapter 7 liquidation where a trustee is appointed (immediately displacing the company management) to direct and administer the liquidation.
+Generally, except in cases of fraud, dishonesty, incompetence or gross mismanagement, the existing management and the board of directors continue to control the business and property, known as the debtor in possession.
 In a bankruptcy, the debtor in possession and its board of directors have a fiduciary duty to protect the interests of creditors, not just the shareholders.

 The concept of a debtor in possession makes Chapter 11 attractive because it allows current management with historical knowledge and familiarity with vendors and customers to continue to manage the business and guide it through the bankruptcy process.
 Furthermore, in the course of operating its business, the debtor is free to engage in ordinary course transactions without seeking court approval.
-On the other hand, transactions that are 'outside the ordinary course' of the debtor's business (such as selling significant assets or obtaining credit) must be court-approved.
-As a practical matter, a debtor will usually seek court approval of significant transactions out of an abundance of caution, even if the transaction would otherwise be considered in the ordinary course of business.
+On the other hand, transactions that are outside the ordinary course of the debtor’s business (such as selling significant assets or obtaining credit) must be court-approved, after requisite notice to parties in interest and opportunity for such parties to object.
+As a practical matter, a debtor will usually seek court approval of significant transactions out of an abundance of caution, even if the transaction may otherwise be considered in the ordinary course of business.